elixirdrops/silver/README.md

 # Silver

-$ilver a payment library for elixir.
+Silver a payment library for elixir.

 ## Installation